ReactiveX/RxJava/README.md

 ;
 ```

-At this point, the data is not flowing yet and no side-effects are happening.
+At this point, the data is not flowing yet and no side effects are happening.

 #### Subscription time